copper-glitch/Capstone/README.md

   - [MediaPipe](https://google.github.io/mediapipe/) or [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose)
   - [OpenCV](https://opencv.org/) for video capture and visualization
   - NumPy / Pandas for data analysis
-To Run, I provided an example dataset to create the model, then run it on the punch.mp4 to test
+To Run, I provided an example dataset to create the model, you might need to change some of the path variables to make it work.
+Run the multifile on the videos, wouldn't recommend downloading it's a good amount of videos.
+I provided the pdata which you can run the cnn on, then just pass the name of the model to the test.py